cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 console.log("eightynine" - 1) // Prints: NaN
 ```

 There are two types of comparison operators, one is the **double equals(==)**, which tests loose equality, the other one is **triple equals(===)**, which tests for strict equality.
-Double equals perform type coercion, but triple equals doesn't.
+Double equals perform type coercion, but triple equals don't.
 Triple equals compare both value and data type, but double equals just check for value.

 ```javascript
 console.log(8 == "8") // Prints: true